Kaliningrad Zoo

-The Kaliningrad Zoo was founded in 1896 as the Königsberger Tiergarten in the German town of Königsberg, which in 1945 became part of Russia and was renamed Kaliningrad.
+The Kaliningrad Zoo (Russian: Калининградский зоопарк) was founded in 1896 as the Königsberger Tiergarten in the German town of Königsberg, which in 1945 became part of Russia and was renamed Kaliningrad.
 Thus, the zoo is one of the oldest zoological gardens in Russia, and one of the largest.
-Its collection, which extends over 16.5 ha, comprises 286 species with a total of 2130 individual animals (as of December 31, 2020).
+Its collection, which extends over 16.5 ha, comprises 286 species with a total of 2130 individual animals (as of 31 December 2020).

-The Kaliningrad zoo is also an arboretum.
-Sights include not only animals, but also rare plants like a relict ginkgo tree which was coeval with the dinosaurs.

 History

 German period

 The site of the modern zoo was home in 1895 to the Northeast German industrial and craft exhibition.
 Its supervisor Hermann Claaß proposed keeping the wooden pavilions to make a zoological garden.
-On August 22, 1895 the "Tiergarten Society" was created to realize the plan.
+On 22 August 1895 the "Tiergarten Society" was created to realize the plan.

-The zoo's solemn opening took place on May 21, 1896.
+The zoo's opening took place on 21 May 1896.
 At that time, the collection had 893 specimens representing 262 species.
 In 1912 an ethnographic museum was established in the grounds of the zoo.
 In the 1930s this was moved to Mt.
 Hexenberg north of Hohenstein (now Olsztynek, Poland).

-The zoo lost its prosperity when the First World War began and was closed on August 17, 1914.
+The zoo lost its prosperity when the First World War began and was closed on 17 August 1914.
 All available buildings were used by the military as warehouses for uniforms.
 The zoo opened again in 1918, but was unable, in the post-war decline, to regain its former glory.
 The collection diminished severely and consisted in 1921 only of 565 animals.

 In 1938 the zoo became the property of the city of Königsberg, and the Tiergarten society was dissolved.
-After the war, the last director of the Königsberg Zoo, Hans-Georg Thienemann (the son of Johannes Thienemann, the well-known ornithologist and pioneer of bird ringing) became director of a zoo in Duisburg, the sister city of Königsberg.

 After the Second World War

 Only four of the zoo's animals survived the Second World War: a deer, a donkey, a badger and a hippopotamus.
 The hippopotamus was injured in the fighting, but recovered later.
 In 1973 a patronage program was started in which Kaliningrad businesses would sponsor installations or animals in the zoo.
-In 1980 enclosures were built for mountain animals.

 Statue

-The first zoo director, Hermann Claaß, retired on May 31, 1913.
-Walter Rosenberg built a statue in his honor, which was erected on the main avenue of the park on June 13.
+The first zoo director, Hermann Claaß, retired on 31 May 1913.
+Walter Rosenberg built a statue in his honor, which was erected on the main avenue of the park on 13 June.
 After the war the sculpture disappeared and was rediscovered only much later, in a private residence on Vatunin street occupied by the Gosstrakh.
-The discoverer, A. Novik, was the late director of the Komsomol 40th Anniversary park, a known regional specialist, and the founder of a pre-war Königsberg museum.
 The pedestal of the statue was discovered in a playground on the intersection of Ogaryov and Kutuzov streets.
 In 1990 the monument was reassembled and re-erected in the zoo on its former spot.